ucsd-progsys/click-express/README.markdown

 ## TODO

++ Show instructors how many student have answered

++ Students select their answer and can change it until end of quiz

 + Do not allow to change room if test is under way or unsaved draft.

 + FIX: history shows student signed off